Are Landlords at risk of being caught out by energy performance laws?

 • Make sure your leases include provisions that comply with your legal obligations

-• Consider including provisions in your leases to ensure you do not have to bear the full cost of any improvements works or the cost of complying with energy efficiency requirements
+• Consider including provisions in your leases.
+This is to ensure you do not have to bear the full cost of any improvements works or the cost of complying with energy efficiency requirements

 • When purchasing an investment property, make sure you find out about that property’s current energy efficiency rating